ragle/searchlight/assets/docs_markdown.md

 <a name="public-assets-stylesheets-javascript-images"></a>
 #Public Assets
 Two publicly available static directories exist in every searchlight application.
-The first, is the default ```/public``` directory, which stores image, javascript and style assets for the default view templates.
+The first, is the default ```public/``` directory, which stores image, javascript and style assets for the default view templates.

-The second can be found at ```customizations/public```, and is used for adding assets for custom view teplates.
-Anything you put in this directory will be available at ```http://example.com/custom/```.
+The second can be found at ```customizations/public```, and is used for adding assets for custom view templates.
+Anything you put in this directory will be available at ```http://example-host.com/custom/```.

 So, to include a custom style sheet within your custom view template in ```/customizations/views```:
 ```html